Keyboard shortcuts

 }

-• Use const when the value can be computed at compile time and you want it inlined directly into the code (no fixed address needed).
+• Use const when the value can be computed at compile time and you want it inlined directly into the code.
+These are similar to C macros for constants but include type checking.

-• Use static when you need a single, persistent memory location for a value throughout the program’s lifetime (like a C global variable).
-Only use static mut within unsafe blocks and with extreme caution, preferably replacing it with safe concurrency patterns.
+• Use static when you need a single, persistent memory location for a value throughout the program’s lifetime, much like a C global variable.
+Only use static mut within unsafe blocks and with extreme caution, preferably replacing it with safe concurrency patterns like std::sync::Mutex or std::sync::atomic types.
+As of Rust 2024, taking references to static mut is generally disallowed to prevent undefined behavior.

 5.5.8 Shadowing